saksham-chaturvedii/DEVSNEST-Backend/DAY 1/README.md

 ## Few extra things I explored related to Redis besides what was discussed:

 1. If you want to update the value of a pre-existing key, write the same set command again with the key name and just change the value to whatever you want now.
-This logic will work for every data type: string, hash, set, array
+This logic will work for every data type: string, hash, set, array.

 2. To add an element in a set, we use SADD.
 Similarly, the command to remove an element from the set: